microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 Q: Package dependencies are only resolved for Framework packages.
 Should other package types (Main, Resource, Optional) be supported?

-Q:WinRT: How should 'lifetimeArtifact' and MddPinPackageDependency_LifecycleHint* be expressed in the WinRT API?
-Some ideas:

-- String file; String regkey; if both null then it's Process
-- String lifetimeArtifact; Boolean isFile; Boolean isReg; Boolean isProcess; and only 1 can be true
-- ILifetimeArtifact property with multiple implementations e.g. FileLifetimeArtifact = { string file; } vs * RegistryLifetimeArtifact = { HKEY root; string subkey; } vs Process=null
-- ?

 Q:WinRT: How to express equivalent of MDD_PACKAGE_DEPENDENCY_RANK_DEFAULT?